-Late: A student will be marked "Late" if he or she arrives up to 15 minutes after the scheduled start of class; or leaves more than 15 minutes before the end of the period; or returns from a scheduled break late.
+Late: A student will be marked "Late" if he or she arrives more than 15 minutes after the scheduled start of class; or leaves more than 15 minutes before the end of the period; or returns from a scheduled break late.
 3 tardies = 1 absence.
-Example: If class starts at 9am and a student arrives at 9:05, the student is late.
+Example: If class starts at 9am and a student arrives at 9:16, the student is late.

-One-Half Absence: A student will be marked for one half absence if she or he arrives more than 15 minutes after the class starts; leaves more than 15 minutes before the end of the period; or is absent from class for more than 15 minutes at any one time.
-Example: If class starts at 9am and a student arrives at 9:16am, this is an absence.
+One-Half Absence: A student will be marked for one half absence if she or he arrives more than 30 minutes after the class starts; leaves more than 30 minutes before the end of the period; or is absent from class for more than 30 minutes at any one time.
+Example: If class starts at 9am and a student arrives at 9:35am, this is an absence.